 “Journalism and languages have one thing in common: They give you the keys to the town.”

 A BBC correspondent and shoot-edit or video journalist in my day job, based in the Scottish Highlands, but also reporting from Europe.
-Contributed self-shot and edited pieces to the BBC News Channel and to Reporting Scotland on BBC 1, as well as doing lives for BBC Radio Scotland e.g. about Brexit from the Paris terrorist attacks in November 2015.
-Really interested in international current affairs having previously studied European and International Law at Humboldt University, Berlin and currently studying an MA in International Journalism at Edinburgh Napier University.
+Contributed self-shot and edited pieces to the BBC News Channel and to Reporting Scotland on BBC 1, as well as doing lives for BBC Radio Scotland e.g. about Brexit and from the Paris terrorist attacks.
+Interested in international current affairs having previously studied European and International Law at Humboldt University, Berlin and just finished an MA in International Journalism at Edinburgh Napier University.
 Also lecturing tv journalism and documentary film at Edinburgh Napier.
 Having to keep my views to myself at the moment though, due to the impartiality required in my job.
 Also a volunteer director of Oban Hospice Ltd in charge of communications.

 - first in our department to campaign for and get a work smart phone which is now standard

 - first in our department to have used the smart phone to record a tv news piece when my camera failed

 - first in our department to have an official twitter account

 - first to use WMT live tv broadcast equipment, when our technical operators claimed no live facility was available

 A language junkie – fluent in English, German, Spanish, Scottish Gaelic, French and Italian and getting by in Portuguese, Russian and Irish.
 “Fernweh” is a great German word describing the pain in the longing to travel again.
 Wanting to capture more of it in photographs and audio podcasts for this blog including the culture and folklore.